stateofca/opencred/README.md

         "Yes": 1
         "No": null
 reCaptcha:
+  enable: true
   version: 2
   siteKey: 6LcNDSjdAAAAAAAAIe2uy0gavf0reiuhfer12345
-  enable:
+  pages:
     - audit
 ```

-The `audit.enable` field enables support for auditing in an OpenCred deployment.
+The `audit.enable` field enables support for auditing in an OpenCred deployment (default: `false`).
 If you would also like to check for matching values in the token's credential
 in a web interface, you can specify the following attributes for each
 field of interest via the `audit.fields` field and visit `BASE_URL/audit-vp` in the browser: